ontehfritz/ontehfritz/README.md

 **Lead Platform Engineer, Ratehub.ca**
 *Dec 2017 - Jul 2023*
-- Architected and developed a highly available microservices platform.
+- Led, architected, and developed a highly available microservices platform.
 - Developed a robust flexible auth subsystem from scratch to authenticate users and secure microservices (JWT).
 - Created an automated CI/CD platform integrated with Slack so that deploys could be done with the push of a button.
 - Created a declarative eventing platform that required minimal code to receive and push events.

 **Lead Software Developer, Bombardier**
 *Aug 2014 - Dec 2017*
-- Designed and developed a realtime train management system that became a standard.
+- Led, designed, and developed a realtime train management system that became a product standard.
 - Developed a realtime simulator/replay system to easily manage technologies off the train.

 **Personal Project**